Vinegar Varieties, from Apple Cider to Umeboshi

 Vinegar, from the French words vin (“wine”) and aigre (“sour”), has been made since ancient times by fermenting various liquids.
 There are numerous types of vinegar, from the cheap, harsh white distilled vinegar to precious varieties, such as well-aged balsamic vinegar that can cost up to one hundred dollars a bottle.
 Here’s a brief overview of just a handful of vinegars—those most commonly found in natural-food stores or those that are common to ethnic cuisines popular in the wholefoods realm.

 A fine vinegar doesn’t have to be terribly expensive to be good and, used even in minute amounts, can do wonders to wake up the flavors of foods.
 Vinegars add a zest that helps reduce the need for salt.

 Apple Cider Vinegar

 Made from apple cider, this all-time favorite is mellower than distilled vinegar, yet its tart-sweet flavor is sharp enough to make a statement in dressings, marinades, and pickling, as well as directly on salads.
 There are varying grades of apple cider vinegar.
-For superior quality, look for one labeled “aged on wood” or “made with whole apples.”
+For superior quality, look for one that’s raw, unfiltered and organic, such as Bragg.
+For lots more info on ACV see our posts on the Apple Cider Vinegar Diet and 23 Researched-Backed Benefits of ACV.

 An aged, sweet-wine vinegar, the mellow flavor of balsamic vinegar is welcome anywhere a mild vinegar flavor is desired—with salads of mild greens, in light vinaigrette marinades or dressings, or just dashed on freshly steamed vegetables.
 Dark brown in color, balsamic vinegar is made of grapes with a high sugar content.
 Its flavor is so mellow that you might even like to splash it on fruit salad.
 Though usually very expensive, balsamic vinegar will go a long way.